isovalent/ebeedex/README.md

      <br />
      <br />
        Backstory:
-       excelBPF™ eBee is a technology futurist, expert Excel user, and a bit of a practical joker who plays light-hearted April Fool's Day jokes on people.
-She's super excited about the promise of the eBPF implementation being developed for the Windows OS, and wants to help the community think about what an eBPF empowered Windows experience would look like, while also having a little fun by playing a joke with her Excel VBA skills.
+       excelBPF™ eBee is a technology futurist, expert Excel user, and a bit of a practical joker who plays light-hearted [April Fool's Day jokes](https://ebpf.io/blog/launching-excel-bpf/) on people.
+She's super excited about the promise of [eBPF for Windows](https://github.com/microsoft/ebpf-for-windows) and wants to help the community think about what an eBPF empowered Windows experience would look like.
+Having fun by playing a joke with her Excel VBA skills is also in the books.
    </td>
   </tr>
 </table>